 Sometimes storing just one copy of the state and having to flush every time that stage changes serializes things too much, but things would really be fine if you had two copies (or maybe four?) so your state-setting frontend could get a bit ahead.
 Say you have enough registers (“slots”) to store two versions of every state, and some active job references slot 0.
 You can safely modify slot 1 without stopping that job, or otherwise interfering with it at all.
 Now you don’t need to send the whole state around through the pipeline – only a single bit per command that selects whether to use slot 0 or 1.
 Of course, if both slot 0 and 1 are busy by the time a state change command is encountered, you still have to wait, but you can get one step ahead.
 The same technique works with more than two slots.

-For some things like sampler or texture Shader Resource View state, you could be setting very large numbers of them at the same time, but chances are you aren’t.
+For some things like sampler or Shader Resource View state, you could be setting very large numbers of them at the same time, but chances are you aren’t.
 You don’t want to reserve state space for 2*128 active textures just because you’re keeping track of 2 in-flight state sets so you might need it.
 For such cases, you can use a kind of register renaming scheme – have a pool of 128 physical texture descriptors.
 If someone actually needs 128 textures in one shader, then state changes are gonna be slow.
 (Tough break).
 But in the more likely case of an app using less than 20 textures, you have quite some headroom to keep multiple versions around.

 This is not meant to be a comprehensive list – but the main point is that something that looks as simple as changing a variable in your app (and even in the UMD/KMD and the command buffer for that matter!) might actually need a nontrivial amount of supporting hardware behind it just to prevent it from slowing things down.